vuejs-templates/browserify-simple/README.md

 > A simple Vue 2.0 Browserify + `vueify` setup for quick prototyping.

 > This template is Vue 2.0 compatible.
-For Vue 1.x please look at `1.0` branch.
+For Vue 1.x use this command: `vue init browserify-simple#1.0 my-project`

 ### Usage